The First 100 Years

 It can at least be said that the club had some outstanding rock climbers in J.W.
 Puttrell of the Keswick Brothers’ Climb on Scafell, Fred Botterill of the North West Climb on Pillar, Slanting Gully on Lliwedd, and Botterill’s Slab on Scafell, and Claude D. Frankland of Esk Buttress and the Green Crack on Almscliff, where William Parsons also left his mark with his famous Chimney on the NW face.

-This list of major mountain areas in which members have climbed is wider now than those mentioned above and includes in addition to the Alps and Norway the Dolomites, Austria, the Rockies (American as well as Canadian), the Pyrenees, the Carpathians, the High Atlas, the Tatra, the Andes (Bolivian and Peruvian), Greenland, Turkey, Korea, Japan and the Himalayas.
+This list of major mountain areas in which members have climbed is wider now than those mentioned above and includes in addition to the Alps, Norway, the Dolomites, Austria, the Rockies (American as well as Canadian), the Pyrenees, the Carpathians, the High Atlas, the Anti-Atlas, the Tatra, the Andes (Bolivian and Peruvian), Greenland, Turkey, Korea, Japan and various ranges in the Himalayas.

 And, because the limestone area of the Yorkshire Dales was in their parish, the club took up caving and potholing on a major scale.
 Slingsby had none of Coolidge’s doubts.
 In 1900 he wrote, “the YRC has a speciality, cave hunting ….
 Caves first, caves second and caves third“.